hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 ## Learning Objectives

 * Explore the characteristics of RNA-seq count data
-* Evaluate the mean-variance relationship in relation to the negative binomial model
+* Evaluate the mean-variance relationship in RNA-seq count data
 * Understand the importance of biological replicates

 # Exploring RNA-seq count data